windirstat/windirstat/README.md

 ## Copyright and licenses

 * Copyright © 2003-2005 Bernhard Seifert (bseifert@users.sourceforge.net)
-* Copyright © 2004-2016 WinDirStat team (windirstat.info)
+* Copyright © 2004-2017 WinDirStat Team (windirstat.net)

 The application itself is distributed under the terms of the [GPL v2](windirstat/res/license.txt), but parts of the source code are also available under more lenient license terms.